-In addition, the center offers graduate student, post-doctoral, and visiting scholar fellowships; graduate and undergraduate student research support; specialized symposia, workshops and conferences, public lectures, and outreach programs.
-Through its work in the United States and abroad, CAS strives to contribute to the scholarly analysis and understanding of the challenges the Armenian people have faced at home, in the Near East and the Caucasus, and in the Diaspora.
+Every year the center offers graduate student, postdoctoral, and visiting scholar fellowships; graduate and undergraduate student research support; specialized symposia, workshops and conferences, public lectures, film screenings, and outreach programs.
+Herein our intellectual mission is to engage in critical Armenian Studies as an interdisciplinary endeavor and to contribute to broader thematic and topical discussions including but not exclusive to history, memory and politics, literary and cultural studies, gender and sexuality studies, childhood studies, human rights, genocide studies, diaspora studies, Mediterranean studies, materiality, nation, and nationalism.
+Through its work in the United States and abroad, CAS strives to contribute to the scholarly analysis and understanding of the challenges the Armenian people have faced across the globe.

 Directions and Parking